 Candidates MUST include a cover letter when applying to this position.

-This position will be based in New Orleans-relocation assistant offered for the right candidate.
+This position will be based in New Orleans, Washington DC or New York-relocation assistant offered for the right candidate.

 • Implement multi-year communications and marketing plans supporting Audubon’s strategic vision and conservation and restoration priorities for Coasts and the Gulf.